aiWORKOUTgenerator/fitcopilot-theme/src/features/Homepage/TrainingFeatures/README.md

 # TrainingFeatures Component

 The TrainingFeatures component is a feature component that displays training features information on the homepage.
-It supports multiple theme variants through a structured directory organization.
+It supports multiple theme variants through a structured directory organization and uses the shared Section component for consistent layout.

 ## Directory Structure